We harvest olive trees throughout California

 Traditionally, picking olives is done by hand, even in commercial groves.
 However, more growers are using modern machinery to help them harvest the crop, particularly for the largest orchards.
 At the simplest level, this may only mean using a long handled, vibrating tong to shake the olives from the branches and onto nets spread out under the tree.
 For harvesting greater volume, a little more high tech method involves tractors drawing shakers behind them or other grape harvesting machinery used in high density orchards.

-Learn more about harvesting at Picking Olives – Tips For Harvesting Olive Trees.
+Learn more in our How to Harvest Olives article or at Picking Olives – Tips For Harvesting Olive Trees.

 View this video from nearby Jordan Winery to learn how olives are manually harvested.